mriznichenko/node/readme.md

-Download code
+clone rep,

 Go to project root, run the terminal and execute
 ```
 npm i
 ```

-then
+, then run local server
 ```
 npm run 2.3-server
 ```

-then run another terminal and
+, then open another terminal and

 ```
 npm run test-2.3-clients
 ```
-for send http, udp and tcp requests